gaia-taipei/tw-firefox-weekly/JosephYeh.md

   - [WIP] Bug 1260225 - Move inspector-related command buttons (eyedropper, rulers, screenshot, measurement) to the Inspector panel and enable them by default

   - [f?]
 Bug 1036595 - Convert the "Clear recent history" dialog on privacy page to be in-content

+  - [WIP] Bug 1036815 - Convert Advanced pane dialogs to be in-content